wyne-ybanez/SneakrHead/TESTING.md

 **Implementation:**

 Currently, the site does not have a dedicated template/page to remove a user's profile.
 However, if the seller wishes to do so, they can go to https://wyne-sneakrhead.herokuapp.com/admin/.
 Log in using the administrator details, find the user's profile and delete their data thus, deleting their account.

+## Validators

+Unfortunately, this project has not been validated yet using any of the code validators as outlined in the testing strategy section of the project.
+This is something I will be looking forward to do as a future implementation and an opportunity for improvement.